 Practical information concerning teaching and semester essays

-The teaching starts during week 34.
-Last week of teaching is week 49.
+The teaching starts during week 34, Monday 19th August.
 The teaching consists of lectures and seminars.
 Participation in the lectures is voluntary, but recommended.
 Participation in the seminars is obligatory.

 The required minimum attendance in the seminars is five of the first eight weeks and four of the last six weeks of teaching.
 Further absence is not tolerated under any circumstances.
 If you fail to attain the minimum attendance you will lose the right to have your semester essay graded.
 Too much absence during part I (History of Philosophy and Science), will immediately lead to a loss of right to further participation in the course.

 Qualifying multiple choice test (MC-test)